anonymous-rabbit/curvy-copter/README.md

-# froggy
+# curvy copter
-HTML5 and Javascript game.
-Created with ❤ and Phaser HTML5 game framework
+HTML5 and Javascript endless runner game.
+Created with ❤ and Phaser HTML5 game framework.